Sandecja Nowy Sącz

 Sandecja Nowy Sącz is a Polish football club from Nowy Sącz, Lesser Poland Voivodeship, that was formed in 1910.
-In the 2025–26 season, they compete in II liga, the third tier of Polish football, after winning group IV of the 2024–25 III liga.
+In the 2026–27 season, they compete in the II liga, the third tier of Polish football.

 In the 2016–17 season, Sandecja won I liga, which promoted the club to the Polish Ekstraklasa, Poland's highest professional football league, for the first time in the club's history.